Remove giblets from cavity. If turkey is frozen, thaw beforehand. (How to thaw a turkey)

 1 1/2 cups kosher salt or sea salt

 Optional aromatics: 6 bay leaves, 1 teaspoon mustard seeds, 2 sliced onions, 2 tablespoons whole peppercorns, 6 cloves crushed garlic

 1 food-grade plastic 5 gallon bucket (or) 1 large plastic cooler (or) plastic brining bag

 - Combine salt, sugar, and 1 gallon of water in a pot and place over high heat.
 Bring to a boil and stir until sugar and salt are dissolved.
 Remove from heat and cool.
 Add this to the remaining gallon water and cool completely.

 - Brine should be completely chilled before adding poultry.
 Place your poultry in the water (along with aromatics if using) and place in the refrigerator for up to 24 hours.
-Or cover and place outside or in a garage if it’s cold enough.
+Or cover the bucket and place outside or in a garage if it’s cold enough.
 (It should never go above 40 degrees) Turkey should be completely submerged.
 Weigh it down if necessary with a plate.
 You can also add more water.

 You can use additional flavoring agents such as apple cider, white wine, brown sugar, maple syrup, etc.